 Currently, there is no cure for asthma.
 Even when you are asymptomatic, the disease is still present and can be triggered at any time.
 It is important to understand and treat the symptoms so you can live a normal, active life.
 There are many treatments available including medical options and home remedies.

-Causes Of Asthma
+What Are The Causes Of Asthma

 Researchers do not know what exactly causes asthma.
 Some hypothesize that it is caused by an interaction of genetic and environmental factors.
 Others believe in the “hygiene hypothesis” which attributes asthma to a change in our immune systems due to increased hygiene and sanitation in modern society.